PERMANENT ESTABLISHMENT IN SPAIN

 Formalities for incorporation:

-- Document of parent company deciding to create the permanent establisment.
-No Trade Register.
+- Document of parent company deciding to create the permanent establishment.
+No incorporation in the Commercial Register.

 Minimum capital stock: